How to Spot a Fake Vaccine Card

 A vaccine card is a document specifically related to your COVID-19 vaccination, as opposed to a vaccine record which provides a history of all immunizations you have received.
 Your vax card will be given to you after your first COVID-19 vaccination and will contain information like:

-You may also be asked for your card at any business or venue that requires proof of vaccination.
+Individuals may also be asked for a card at any business or venue that requires proof of vaccination.
 Many private businesses either instituted these policies voluntarily or were instructed to by mandates, with government buildings in many states also requiring proof of vaccination.
 This is what led many, who didn’t wish to get a vaccine, to seek fake vaccination cards.

 Tips for Spotting a Fake Vaccination Card